GSA-TTS/federal-website-standards/get-involved/index.md

   order: 2
 ---

-## For Agencies
+## For agencies

 Contact the federal website standards team to participate in standards development, implementation, or provide feedback.

-## Events

-- Office hours
-- TBD...
+Email us at website-standards@gsa.gov.

+## Follow our work on GitHub

+We maintain a [Github project board for standards](https://github.com/orgs/GSA-TTS/projects/48/views/1?filterQuery=label%3A%22Potential+standard%22) and a [public repository for the standards site](https://github.com/GSA-TTS/federal-website-standards).